-Attendance at all classes in this course is expected; however, circumstances may arise which make it impossible for you to attend.
+Attendance at all online Zoom classes in this course is required.
+There is no way to "make up" for a missed class.
+However, circumstances may arise which make it impossible for you to attend.
 If you are unable to attend a class, you are expected to advise your instructor in advance.
-Under University regulations, your instructor can determine at what point absenteeism has become excessive and approach the Dean who may prevent you from writing the final exam, thus preventing you from passing the course.

-Additionally, at the instructor's discretion, any student who misses more than 25% of scheduled classes will receive a class contribution grade of "0" for the course.
+Under University regulations, your instructor can determine at what point absenteeism has become excessive and approach the Dean who may prevent you from writing the summative assignment, thus preventing you from passing the course.
+Additionally, at the instructor's discretion, any student who misses more than 25% of scheduled online Zoom classes will receive a class contribution grade of 0 out of 10 for the course.